-- Acquires the knowledge of the terms and concepts used in curriculum development, - Understand the principles, designs, development and evaluation of curriculum. - Applies the knowledge in analyzing the different types of curriculum and their evaluation. - Develops skill in preparing curriculum design. - Develops interest in studying books journals and articles on curriculum development. - Develop a desirable positive attitude towards curriculum development. - Appreciates the contribution of curriculum development in the classroom situation. - Illustrate and explain the role of curriculum in effective teaching and learning. - Use different methods and strategies to evaluate a curriculum depending on the stage of development of the curriculum
+- acquires the knowledge of the terms and concepts used in curriculum development. - understands the principles, designs, development and evaluation of curriculum. - applies the knowledge in analyzing the different types of curriculum and their evaluation. - develops skill in preparing curriculum design. - develops interest in studying books journals and articles on curriculum development. - develops a desirable positive attitude towards curriculum development. - appreciates the contribution of curriculum development in the classroom situation. - illustrates and explains the role of curriculum in effective teaching and learning. - uses different methodsand strategies to evaluate a curriculum depending on the stage of development of the curriculum.

-Unit-1: Nature and Scope of Curriculum
+Unit-I: Nature and Scope of Curriculum

-Curriculum - Meaning - Definition - Scope - Curriculum as a plan, as experience, a subject matter or content - Nature, Scope and Types of Curriculum - Understanding curriculum reforms and its impact on school structure, system, and school culture.
+Curriculum - Meaning - Definition - Scope - Curriculum as a plan, as experience, a subject matter or content - Nature , Scope and Types of Curriculum - Understanding curriculum reforms and its impact on school structure, system, and school culture.

-Unit-2: Foundations of Curriculum
+Unit-II: Foundations of Curriculum